 It’s always a good idea to be aware of industry exhibiting trends so that you can prevent your own company’s trade show booth from being upstaged by the competition.
 Working as we do with companies from a wide variety of industries that all aim to best position themselves and their brands in various event and show exhibit halls, we’ve seen some distinct styles and trends emerge.
 It’s interesting to note how such trends vary from industry to industry – often giving each field its own unique twist.

-Here are some trade show booth design trends we have seen come into play specifically with the medical device and healthcare industry.
+Here are some trade show booth design trends for healthcare trade shows we have seen come into play.

 1. Cleaner Lines Than Ever